 All of NEXT cities are very walkable and getting familiar with your new home is best by foot.
 It’s a great way to explore.
 Distances from apartment to school vary by city and school placement.
 Commutes can be a short walk, a bike ride, or a bus ride.
 Each city has a robust bus system and each Fellow receives a free intra-city bus pass.
 Additionally, you can rent or purchase a bike, hail a taxi, or hop on an electric share scooter (depending on the city).

 You'll share an apartment with other Fellows.
-In Netanya, Fellows live in single rooms.
-In other communities, Fellows share rooms with a private room option usually available for an additional fee.
+In Netanya and Mitzpe Ramon, Fellows live in single rooms.
+In other communities, Fellows share rooms, with a private room option usually available for an additional fee.

 A full-time field coordinator is available in each community to assist you during your time with Israel Outdoors NEXT.
 Your local staff is backed up by a larger team based at our headquarters in central Israel.

-There is typically 1-2 hours of volunteer work each week.
+There are typically 5 hours of volunteer work each week.
 You’ll tell us what type of work interests you, and we’ll help coordinate the best volunteer experience for you.
 This volunteer work will take place during non-school hours.
 Additionally, sometimes the Sunday group programming may involve a volunteer activity.

 To prepare you for the classroom, Fellows receive orientation in educational methods and teaching English as a foreign language, created and led by Israel’s Ministry of Education.
 Particular emphasis is placed on strengthening your skills as a leader, communicator, and educator and improving your experience in the classroom.
 All Fellows must attend all orientation days to maintain fellowship status.

 We’ll connect you via Facebook and WhatsApp prior to the start of the program.
 You’ll have plenty of time to get to know other members of your city cohort!